 The relationship between the company and the legal representation of the workers is managed via the following channels:

-• Within the participation bodies of the company with the legal representatives of the workers and formal commissions.
+- Within the participation bodies of the company with the legal representatives of the workers and formal commissions.

+- Regular meetings agreed by both parties.

+- Direct contact via phone or email.